BerenLuthien/HyperColumns_ImageColorization/README.md

 Here is an analogy.
 Imagine we are given only three maps: R,G,B maps.
 The three maps contain all information to reconstruct original color.
 All we have to do is to "stitch" them together.
 On the other hand, if we introduce more "non-linearity" and more "convolution" to them, we probably are not doing any good.

-This is my hypothesis or explanation of why new ReLu or Conv filters are not very useful.

 ## 7. More...
 Cartoon ?